lilyhislop/WSMDP_Carb/Data/README_DataCleaning.txt

 the endo mutant denotation for W822GSe varieties from se to field since they are wild type.
 Also, in checking the INBHYB documentation I found that varieties denoted with sm*sm smooth and sm sm wrinkled are probably also
 W822GSe and W822Gse rewpectively.
 I have changed their variety names and endo sperm denotation appropriately.

+On 2021.09.06 I went through the "Data/RawData/WSMDP_2014-2015_WINY_SampleInfo.csv" file and manually added samples that were not included, but I did have data for through NIR and or the Book Inbred information
+I double check the samples with the appropriate book.
+Anything Labled "Sugar Buns" was relabeled "FILL".
+Anything labled CTS62 was relabeled "FILL" as that is a commercial tester tropicals were assigned "field" endosperm labels

+The following Inbreds had their endosperm marker changed due to contridiction with "Supplemental Figure Genome-Wide Association and Genomic Prediction Models of Tocochromanols in Fresh Sweet Corn Kernels":
+B5765.
+Labled as se.
+Note says B5765 Se (maked as su1 in diversity panel) Changed to su1 according to visual classification by baseggio